milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 }
 ```

-SurrenderGold method returns Gold object and we are not sure is it will contain some value or it will be null.
+SurrenderGold method returns Gold object and we are not sure whether it will contain some value or it will be null.
 So we need to check that in client code, in order to avoid raising an exception.
 This is where Option (or Maybe) object come into place.
 We could change code so SurrenderGold method returns Option<T> (T is Gold in this case), and here is the new implementation: